GlobularOne/snr/docs/source/user_guide/deeper_introduction.rst

 .. seealso::

     :doc:`configuration`
-        Snr's behavior can be configured with a configuration file as well
+        Snr's behavior can be configured with a configuration file as well.